-It's frustrating from a legitimate contractors side as well.
-I've had times where someone has asked me to quote for a job, the materials alone are costing around $10,000 and my potential client tells me they found someone else to do the whole job for under $8,000.00.
-I know those prices are unrealistic and I've not only lost the job but I worry that the client is going to be taken advantage of but how do you tell them without sound like you're not talking sour grapes.
+It’s frustrating from a legitimate contractor’s side as well.
+I’ve had times where someone has asked me to quote for a job, the materials alone are costing around $10,000 and my potential client tells me they found someone else to do the whole job for under $8,000.00.
+I know those prices are unrealistic and I’ve not only lost the job but I worry that the client is going to be taken advantage of so how do you tell them without sounding like you’re not talking sour grapes.

 2. You or your next contractor will have to pay to fix the poor workmanship

 It’s bad enough when a homeowner hires a contractor who scams them.
 What’s worse is when a homeowner can’t afford to fix the mistakes that the contractor made.
 For example, if an electrician wires your home incorrectly, you and your family could be in grave danger.
 You can’t exactly leave the work as-is.
 In this situation, you must hire someone to fix their mistakes.
 The question then is how do you hire an expert if you’ve blown your budget on the fraud contractor?
 Who will pay to fix the job and protect you and your family?
 This is what one company had to say about it.

 “Our experiences are always dealing with homeowners that have been taken in some way by poor workmanship from those in the underground economy.
 Afterwards, we struggle to get our money because the customer had already paid sometimes $4,000.00 to $5,000.00 cash for a bathroom renovation.